 Injuring myself forced me to look around and ask “the f**k?
 Is this how someone in her 20s is supposed to live?”

 I had always wanted to travel.
 It had always been my passion.
 Even as a child, when everyone else seemed to know what they wanted to be – a fireman, a ballerina, a dentist – the only occupation I could think of was to see the world.
-I wanted to learn more about other people, I wanted to jump off of waterfalls and swing from trees, I wanted to hold my breath under water and swim with fish, I wanted to be an Explorer.
+I wanted to learn more about other people; I wanted to jump off of waterfalls and swing from trees; I wanted to hold my breath under water and swim with fish; and I wanted to be an Explorer.
 What better occupation could there be?

 Somewhere along the way, amidst the As in school, Dean’s List honors, and Louis Vuitton purses flashed around campus, I decided that I would have to wear a suit to work if I was really to make something of myself and own one of those bags.
 I thought it would make me happy.
 I lied to myself.